particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ![Details](/assets/images/tracker/details.png)

+On the Tracker One the temperature ("temp") is shown in degrees Celsius.
+This is the temperature on the board, within the enclosure, and will typically be several degrees warmer than the ambient temperature.

 ### Device Fleet Settings

 Your Tracker devices can be configured fleet-wide, or by device.
 The fleet-wide settings are in the **Map View**.
 Click **Gear** icon in the upper-left corner of the map to update Tracker Settings.